mmichlin66/mimcss-site/guide/styled-components.md

 }
 ```

-This syntax is also possible if MyStyles is used by a styled component.
-When a styled component creates an instance of the `MyStyles` class, the `$use` function will be called for the `CommonStyles` class and the rule `red` will be inserted into the DOM.
-If a second instance of the same styled component creates a second instance of the `MyStyles` class, the `$use` function will be called again for the `CommonStyles` class - but this time Mimcss will find an existing instance of the `CommonStyles` class and will NOT insert the new rules into the DOM.
+This syntax is also possible if `MyStyles` is used by a styled component.
+When a styled component creates an instance of the `MyStyles` class, the `$use` method will be called for the `CommonStyles` class and the rule `red` will be inserted into the DOM.
+If a second instance of the same styled component creates a second instance of the `MyStyles` class, the `$use` method will be called again for the `CommonStyles` class - but this time Mimcss will find an existing instance of the `CommonStyles` class and will NOT insert the new rules into the DOM.

 This is quite logical if you want to re-use some common rules that are the same for every instance of the styled component.
 But what if you have two different style definition classes and you want both of them to create separate instances for separate instances of the styled component?
-The solution is easy - just create an instance of the second style definition class by yourself and pass it to the `$use` function:
+The solution is easy - just create an instance of the second style definition class by yourself and pass it to the `$use` method:

 ```tsx
 class Style1 extends css.StyleDefinition